 Blockage when the ulcer is in a spot that blocks food from leaving your stomach

 H. pylori can also lead to stomach cancer.

 What can I do to prevent H. pylori?

-the bathroom and before eating.
+this after using the bathroom and before eating.

 Making sure all food you eat has been cleaned and cooked safely.